 Children under 16 receive free entry when accompanied by an adult.

-Due to current health advice on social distancing and major construction on their new History Gallery, some of their exhibitions are not accessible.
-Discounted entry fee for all adults.
+Due to current health advice on social distancing, some of the ferries is not accessible.

 Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids)

 Caters for people who use a wheelchair.

 Caters for people who are deaf or have hearing loss

 Caters for people with high support needs who travel with a support person